Did you know that you can create a successful online course with WordPress?

 Creating online course content takes a lot of time and effort.
 This is why we always recommend users validate their course ideas beforehand.

 There are several ways to validate a course idea.

 You can run a poll or survey on your website, ask for audience feedback on social media, or look at your most popular blog posts or YouTube videos because, often, the most popular ones can be turned into courses.

 What’s the one “little-known” thing that I can do to make my online course successful?

 There are many tactics that you can use to make your online course idea successful and profitable.

 The little-known tactic that works really well is case studies.
 Unfortunately, not enough course creators use them.

 A case study allows you to highlight the most successful students in your community.
 This not only provides encouragement to others, but it can also help those who don’t know how to take maximum advantage of your products.

-We use case studies in many of our own businesses for social proof to boost conversions, but also to help our new users find encouragement and motivation.
+We use case studies in many of our own businesses for social proof to boost conversions and also to help our new users find encouragement and motivation.

 We hope this article helped you easily create a successful online course in WordPress.
-You may also want to see our tips on how to add push notifications to connect with visitors after they leave your website, our our comparison of best live chat software for membership sites.
+You may also want to see our tips on how to add push notifications to connect with visitors after they leave your website or our comparison of the best live chat software for membership sites.